 Perhaps this is why Cowell seems to have produced only two books in her lifetime.
-I suspect you can find more of her artwork here.

 This storybook world is something between English and Australian.
 I couldn’t decide whether the author was Australian or English, in fact, so wasn’t surprised to look her up and find she was English born but spent most of her life in Australia.

 Lydia Pender was the daughter of George Herbert and Ethel Podger.
 She came to Australia with her parents and four brothers in 1920.
 They lived in Sydney and she went to St. Albans Church of England School, Hunters Hill, completing the Leaving Certificate.
 Pender won a scholarship to do a bachelor of Arts at the University of Sydney but did not complete it.

 There is something quite English about the diction, and the way the full names of the children are used.
 Then there’s that heavy rain, of course, which is often absent from Australian picturebooks set on farms.
 (See for example Two Summers.)

 This is a cosy homestead, a small farm with a big, bustling family.
 The house provides safety, and the children are healthily excited about the rising river.